Lord-Giganticus/Among-Us-Bot/README.md

 # Among-Us-Bot
 A lightweight discord bot built on discord.js for among us VCs

+# Notes:
+I won’t be able to keep the bot online 24/7 but I’ll try to have it online as long as possible.

 # How to contribute:
 1. Fork this repo
 2. Clone it